SC5/gulp-bobrsass-boilerplate/README.md

     > git clone https://github.com/SC5/gulp-bobrsass-boilerplate.git
     > npm install

-It actually performs a release build, too (to verify that everything is ok).

 ## Building

-The current build compiles JS and CSS monoliths for both the debug and release builds.
-The difference in debug builds is that they support source maps and are not minified.

-To first cleanup your distribution directory and trigger **release** build (with all the tests etc.)

-    > gulp clean
-    > gulp

-To trigger **debug** build, run gulp with a debug flag
+BoBrSASS uses Gulp internally, but you can use npm scripts to trigger them.
+Build, test etc. tasks utilise npm development dependencies, so one should set 'NODE_ENV' to something else than 'production' or install the npm dependencies with a '--debug' flag.
+All the development dependencies are moved into devDependencies to avoid slow installs of the actual released software.

+### Debug and Release builds

-    > gulp --debug
+    > npm install --debug       # to force development dependencies
+    > npm run build             # to trigger bower install, build and tests
+    > npm run build -- --debug  # to trigger bower install, debug build and tests

+After this you should have a working, tested build in 'dist' directory.

+### Watching for changes

-To keep gulp running and watch for changes, use a combination of the following flags:
+To trigger **debug** build or other features, run the build with a combination of the following flags:

-    > gulp watch --debug # to disable optimisations, turn on debugging
+    > npm run watch -- --debug  # to disable optimisations, turn on debugging
-    > gulp watch --test  # to run automated tests
+    > npm run watch -- --test   # to turn on tests when building
-    > gulp watch --nolint # to disable linting
+    > npm run watch -- --nolint # to disable linting

-To install, build and start everything in production mode (e.g. no devdependencies), do the whole shebang as follows:
+The above extra flags '-- [--<flag>]' syntax syntax only works for npm 2.0 or later.
+If you have an earlier version of dislike the syntax, trigger the same gulp tasks with your local Gulp installation:

-    > npm install --production
+    > npm install -g gulp       # to install Gulp CLI locally
+    > gulp install
-    > npm run-script build
+    > gulp build --debug
-    > npm start
+    > gulp watch --debug --test --nolint

 To update your package version, you eventually want to do one of the following: